tmhuysen/libwint/README.md

 ## installation

-To install this library, clone this repository
+To install this library,
+1. clone this repository

         git clone git@github.com:lelemmen/libint-eigen.git

-and perform an out-of-source build:
+2. perform an out-of-source build:

         mkdir build && cd build
         cmake -DLIBINT_PREFIX=your_libint_prefix -DEIGEN_PREFIX=your_eigen_prefix ..

-where your_libint_prefix is the prefix to your libint2 installation folder, and your_eigen_prefix is the prefix to your eigen3 headers.
+    where `your_libint_prefix` is the prefix to your libint2 installation folder, and `your_eigen_prefix` is the prefix to your eigen3 headers.

+3.